casey/just/README.md

 ### Running Recipes in the Middle of a Recipe

 `just` doesn't support running recipes in the middle of another recipe, but you can call `just` recursively in the middle of a recipe.
-Given the following justfile:
+Given the following `justfile`:

 ```make
 a: